Do you blame yourself when your sponge cake fails to rise or you burn your biscuits? It might not be you.

 We've tested hundreds of ovens and found that many don't stick to the temperature you set them at.
 Some have even veered more than 40°C above the set temperature.

 Read on to find out how oven temperature affects cooking and see the consequences of baking at the wrong temperature.

-We made a classic Victoria sponge to test how much difference an oven with flaky temperature controls will make to your cooking.
+We made a classic Victoria sponge to test how much difference an oven with poor temperature controls will make.
 Using exactly the same recipe, we baked four cakes at different temperatures, ranging from 20°C under the recommended temperature to 40°C too hot.

 As our results show, even a 20°C difference can have a marked effect on the appearance and texture of your cake.
 And the same applies to other dishes – you may find your dinner isn't ready when you expected or that it's burnt and bubbled over before the timer goes off.

 The cake is too light in colour, sunken in the centre and not completely baked in the middle.
 The structure is very compact as few air bubbles developed in the baking process.